UCaNLabUMB/gr-owc/README.md

 To download and install, follow the steps below:

-1-) First of all download this repository by cloning with git clone (url)
+1-) First of all source the setup of your desired GNU Radio prefix in the terminal

-2-) Source the setup of the desired GNU Radio prefix in the terminal
+2-) Download this repository by cloning with git clone (url)

 3-) cd to the gr-owc directory